Treasurer Magaziner Announces Pension Fund Reaches New All-Time High of $10.64 Billion

 During the month of October 2021, the pension fund returned 2.85%, beating its actuarial benchmark of 2.72%.

-Additional information about the Rhode Island pension system, including the 'Back to Basics' investment strategy and performance, can be found online as part of Treasurer Magaziner's "Transparent Treasury" initiative at investments.treasury.ri.gov [r20.rs6.net].
+Additional information about the Rhode Island pension system, including the 'Back to Basics' investment strategy and performance, can be found online as part of Treasurer Magaziner's "Transparent Treasury" initiative at investments.treasury.ri.gov.

 All performance is reported on a "net of fees" basis.